5 workers missing in flooded tunnel at Japan refinery

 Live TV showed divers in debris-filled water as emergency services waited at the top of the 30 metre wide entrance to the tunnel at Mizushima oil refinery in Okayama prefecture after the men, aged 38 to 61, went missing when it flooded with seawater.

-One worker escaped from the tunnel, said a spokesman for operator JX Nippon Oil & Energy Corp (5020.T), Japan's biggest refiner.
+One worker escaped from the tunnel, said a spokesman for operator JX Nippon Oil & Energy Corp, Japan's biggest refiner.

 "Debris and oil were floating all over.
 There was no visibility at all," an Okayama police official said.
 "There was a risk of divers being involved in a secondary accident."